KenKundert/nestedtext/doc/writer.rst

 Writer
 ------

-You can use :func:`udif.dumps()` to convert a data structure consisting of dictionaries, lists, and strings:
+You can use :func:`nestedtext.dumps()` to convert a data structure consisting of dictionaries, lists, and strings to *NestedText*:

 .. code-block:: python

     >>> from textwrap import dedent
-    >>> import udif
+    >>> import nestedtext

     >>> data = {
     ... 'src_dir': '/',